 Prior to enrollment the applicant will receive an additional checklist of items that must be submitted to complete the application process.

 Re-Entry Students

 Students once enrolled at BCON in the undergraduate program, who wish to resume undergraduate study after an absence of a semester or more, are considered re-entry students.

-Students seeking re-entry should contact the Undergraduate Program Director at 920-433-3560.
+Procedure for re-entry: